-- Remember your first cut is always on the compression side of the log.
-(Refer to the illustrations below for your first and second cut) - Your first cut should extend 1/3 of the diameter of the log. - Finish with your second cut.
+- Remember your first cut is always on the compression side of the log (refer to the il-lustrations below for your first and second cuts). - Your first cut should extend 1/3 of the diameter of the log. - · Finish with your second cut.